 First of all we aren't super-spiritual beings, we all had a 'first day' at church and we think you'll find we are a friendly bunch.
 If you don't understand something please simply ask.

 We start our meeting on Sunday mornings with an introduction and then singing.
 Our singing is a mix of modern and more traditional hymns.
 We have a music group who lead the singing with guitars, keyboards and drums and sometimes the organ.
-Everyone participates in the worship but after about 20 minutes the children and young people go to their own groups.
+Everyone participates in the worship but after about 20 minutes the children and young people go to their own groups on some weeks.
+Please see the services page for more information.
+There is a children’s area at the left hand side of the church with toys, colouring sheets and books.
 We also have a crèche room for under 3s.
+Please feel free to make use of these at any time!
 We then have a talk from the Bible that is relevant and meaningful to our contemporary lives.